Wild Pennsylvania high school brawl caught on video

 "My natural instincts to be a protector were there, and I just went over and protected one of my friends who was part of the wrestling team," he said.
 "I didn't want him to get hurt or anything like that."

-But te cell phone video, which has since gone viral on social media, shows the fight escalating into an all-out brawl before cooler heads prevailed.
+But the cell phone video, which has since gone viral on social media, shows the fight escalating into an all-out brawl before cooler heads prevailed.

 Zlock said he believes it started with accusations that one of these teenagers stole something from another.